AdobeDocs/marketo.en/help/marketo/getting-started/initial-setup/setup-steps.md

 ---
 description: Setup Steps - Marketo Docs - Product Documentation
 title: Setup Steps
-hide: yes
-hidefromtoc: yes
 feature: Getting Started
 exl-id: 5f37da48-b2ed-4e48-a5a2-429149745085
 ---
 # Setup Steps {#setup-steps}

-**UPDATING THIS ARTICLE**

-Welcome to Marketo Engage!
+**Welcome to Adobe Marketo Engage!**

-Before you dive into using Marketo, there a few steps you need to complete.
+Before you dive in, there are a few steps you need to complete.

 These steps include:

-* Some basic account setup
-* Branding your landing page URLs and email links to improve trust and deliverability
+* Branding your Landing Page URLs and email links to improve trust and deliverability
+* Configuring protocols for Marketo Engage
 * Syncing your CRM
 * Adding tracking code to your corporate website